getumbrel/umbrel-bitcoin/README.md

 ## 🙏 Acknowledgements

-Umbrel Middleware is built upon the work done by [Casa](https://github.com/casa) on its open-source [API](https://github.com/Casa/Casa-Node-API).
+Umbrel's bitcoin app is built upon the work done by [Casa](https://github.com/casa) on its open-source [API](https://github.com/Casa/Casa-Node-API).

 ---